Table of Contents

 Synthetic transaction monitoring is a proactive website monitoring method that usually involves having a script that would simulate a user’s interaction through the website.

 Having a way to simulate clicks and swipes can help you optimize your strategy and act as an early warning system that will alert you when a part of the process is not functioning as intended.

-Our synthetic monitoring solution helps you collect data about the total response time, see detailed response time split by DNS lookup, connected time and time to the first byte, HTTP response codes, downtime, availability and many other website performance metrics.
-All this data is then displayed in easy-to-read dashboards that gives you a clear birds-eye-view of your entire website.
+Our synthetic monitoring tool helps you collect data about the total response time, see detailed response time split by DNS lookup, connected time and time to the first byte, HTTP response codes, downtime, availability, and many other website performance metrics.
+All this data is then displayed in easy-to-read dashboards that give you a clear birds-eye-view of your entire website performance.
 Furthermore, they provide you with enough data to be able to debug and identify the root cause of your issues in no time.

-Luckily, Sematext has two very good options for both synthetic and real user monitoring that will help you paint a clear picture of what your overall website performance looks like and how satisfied are your users with using your service.
-Check out how they compare with other types of website monitoring tools that can help give full visibility into how the health of your web app.
+Sematext has two very good options for both synthetic and real user monitoring that will help you paint a clear picture of what your overall website performance looks like and how satisfied are your users with using your service.
+If you don't know how to pick the best synthetic monitoring tool for your use case, our colleague explains it in this video.

 If you want the best of both worlds, you should look for website monitoring tools that combine the power of synthetic monitoring and RUM.
 Or go further for an all-in-one solution to get end-to-end visibility of your apps and services such as Sematext Cloud, our cloud monitoring tool that brings logs, metrics, events, and traces under one roof.